-Table 24-3.502: Summary of Public Facility Adequacy Standards 96 Facility Area of Applicability Level of Service Impact Area the Ten Year Water and Sewerage Plan served by on-site sewerage disposal systems.
-A residential major subdivision is not permitted.
-Water See Ten Year Water and Sewerage Plan Ten Year Water and Sewerage Plan Police All locations Response times for service are within 25 minutes total for non-emergency calls, and 10 minutes total for emergency calls in each police district.
-See Public Safety Guidelines Parks and Recreation Transit- Oriented/Activity Center zones All other zones 2.5 acres per 1,000 residents 15 acres per 1,000 residents Service Areas as identified in Formula 2040: Functional Master Plan for Parks, Recreation and Open Space Schools All locations Students will not exceed 105 percent of state rated capacity of cluster.
+Table 24-3.502: Summary of Public Facility Adequacy Standards Facility Area of Applicability Level of Service Impact Area Open Space Police All locations Response times for service are within 25 minutes total for non-emergency calls, and 10 minutes total for emergency calls in each police district.
+See Public Safety Guidelines Fire and Rescue All locations Seven minutes response time See Public Safety Guidelines Schools All locations Students will not exceed 105 percent of state rated capacity of cluster.
 School clusters

 2. An application listed in Sec.
-24-3.502.A above shall not be approved until a Certificate of Adequacy or Conditional Certificate of Adequacy is approved in accordance with the procedures and standards of this Section.
+24-3.502.A above shall not be approved until a certificate of adequacy or conditional certificate of adequacy is approved in accordance with the procedures and standards of this Section.
+No certificate of adequacy or conditional certificate of adequacy shall be approved unless and until it is reviewed and approved in conjunction with one of the development applications or subdivision reviews identified in Sec.
+24-3.502.A above and Sec.
+24-3.503.A.1.